dbaron/declarative-partial-updates/README.md

 Another way to go about this is to introduce JS primitives that introduce similar functionality but are less opinionated in terms of being declarative.
 At least for out-of-order streaming, this can definitely be a useful primitive alongside the more server-driven HTML primitive.

-## Relationship with web frameworks
-This proposal's scope does not include client-side rendering or data-to-HTML transformation, areas typically handled by frameworks like React or Angular.
-However, it does intersect with functionality found in full-stack web frameworks such as Next.js and SvelteKit, specifically regarding navigation interception and routing.

-As we develop these features, our priority is to ensure that the new concepts either enhance existing frameworks by providing superior platform primitives (particularly around streaming and CSS integration) or, at the very least, avoid introducing conflicting approaches that could complicate integration without a lower level integration point.
-Our core design goal remains consistent: to bring same-document navigations closer to the web platform, enabling better integration with current and future web features and delivering a more seamless user experience by default.